 Now, we can argue about context and whatnot, but what is clear is that Hitler was far from being clearly an atheist who committed atrocities in the name of atheism, or because he was an atheist.
+Furthermore, Hitler’s views appeared to change over his lifetime and years in power, so saying Hitler was X is to be overly simplistic.
 As Austin Cline writes in showing that the Nazi party itself was certainly not atheistic:

 The NSDAP Party Program stated: “We demand freedom for all religious confessions in the state, insofar as they do not endanger its existence or conflict with the customs and moral sentiments of the Germanic race.
 The party as such represents the standpoint of a positive Christianity, without owing itself to a particular confession….”